Coast Radar Android App

 Newtrain Bay tidal pool in Cornwall

 If a tidal pool like Newtrain Bay in the photo above is something you are considering we do recommend checking the tide times before visiting.
-We believe the best time to visit is just before low tide up to when the tide starts to come back in, at high tide the pool becomes submerged and it is just like swimming in the open sea.
+We believe the best time to visit is just before low tide, up to when the tide starts to come back in.
+At high tide, the pool becomes submerged, and it is just like swimming in the open sea.

-Across the UK we have many tidal seawater pools and many are being saved and restored by local community swimming clubs, see our UK coastal lidos and tidal pools list.
+Across the UK, we have many tidal seawater pools, and many are being saved and restored by local community swimming clubs.
+See ourย UK coastal lidos and tidal pools list.

 Further Information

-• The predominantly UK based Outdoor Swimming Society (OSS) provides a community to share the joy and adventure of swimming outdoors.
+• The predominantly UK-based Outdoorย Swimmingย Society (OSS) provides a community to share the joy and adventure ofย swimmingย outdoors.

-• Interest in the current actual UK sea temperature, then SeaTemperature.org has specific values for many UK locations.
+• If you are interested in the current sea temperature in the UK,ย SeaTemperature.orgย provides specific values for many UK locations.